kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 > 1. Virtual Machines using PVC must have a `RWX` access mode to be Live-Migrated
 > 1. Additionally, pod network binding of bridge interface is not allowed

-Live migration is initiated by posting a object `VirtualMachineInstanceMigration` to the cluster, indicating the VM name to migrate, like in the following example:
+Live migration is initiated by posting an object `VirtualMachineInstanceMigration` to the cluster, indicating the VM name to migrate, like in the following example:

 ```yaml
 apiVersion: kubevirt.io/v1alpha3